A sabbatical that turned out differently than planned

 At home between mountains, sea and mandalas

 When the sea is calm, I go swimming almost every day.
-I live here to the rhythm of nature, offering yoga, meditation and creative workshops – for example in the banana plantation.
-And I share what I have experienced here.
+I live here in tune with nature, offering yoga, meditation, and creative workshops—for example, in the banana plantation.
+And I share what I have learned here.

 Paul do mar & me 🙂